geoshoouh/ACFT-Grading-Application/README.md

 # ACFT-Grading-Application
 **Description:** Eliminates the need for paper scorecards and manual score consolidation for the Army Combat Fitness Test.
-Enables decentralized on-site input of test data, automatic score conversion, exportation of data, and test
+Enables decentralized on-site input of test data, automatic score conversion, data exportation, and test

 **Features:**
 -Decentralized digitization of ACFT score data [**Implemented**]